 The 540-yard 18th was also a good match-play hole.
 For the pros, reaching it in two was no problem as long as they are in the fairway, even with a stream running in front of the greenside approach.
 The green features plenty of slope and potential flagstick positions.

-I found that the North was more enjoyable because there was more room off the tee and a little more scenery.
+I found that the Champions was more enjoyable because there was more room off the tee and a little more scenery.
 Doerr pointed out that the outer holes, while they don't get the exposure of the tournament holes, might be more aesthetic because the homes are set farther away from the golf course.

 In any event, the new and old holes blend seamlessly.